Gennaro Gattuso: Early career

 Gattuso was born in Corigliano Calabro, Italy.
 He started his career with Umbrian side Perugia, but transferred in July 1997, at the age of 19, to the Scottish team Rangers.
+The move was controversial; Perugia, unsuccessfully, accused Rangers of signing Gattuso illegally and took their case to FIFA.
+Gattuso revealed that he initially refused to join Rangers but accepted the move after his father persuaded him to move.